ENGAGE.EU Learners at the Conference on the Future of Europe

 - Online is good, in person is better?!
 How to build future-oriented, digitalized, and yet inclusive higher education systems across the European Union?

-The first meeting of the conference took place on the 12th of January and we were introduced to the organizers of the conference.
+The first meeting of the conference took place on 12 January and we were introduced to the organizers of the conference.
 After this introduction we had time to meet our panels for the first time.
 Each panel was composed of around 25 students at all levels of higher education, from Bachelor’s degrees all the way up to PhDs.
 We met our coordinators, who guided us for the entire journey.

 In the following weeks we began our work in the panels, this was done through meetings with experts in the fields.
 This gave us the possibility to really delve in the subjects and to have a point of view, as informed as possible, when it came time to write our proposals.